enkidevs/curriculum/glossary/general/base64-encoding.md

 # Base64 Encoding

-Base64 is a conversion method used to represent binary data.
-It does so by creating a "dictionary" where each Base64 digit is represented by exactly 6 bits of data.
+In computers, files are commonly stored in binary format (strings of 0's and 1's) but data on the internet is usually transferred as text.

+Base64 represents a way to convert binary data into text using 64 [ASCII](https://en.wikipedia.org/wiki/ASCII) characters.

+It is predominantly used on the web for encoding files such as images or sounds into textual formats native to the web such as HTML and CSS.

-A Base64 character is nothing more than an alphabet letter (or the `+`, `/` and `=` signs).
+A Base64 character can be an English alphabet letter or the `+`, `/` or `=` sign.
 Check out the full [conversion table](https://en.wikipedia.org/wiki/Base64#Base64_table).

-When shipping data accross a network, it's never done by just sending over the binary data.
-This is because it is uncertain that it will work.
-Some protocols might think you inserted a special character combination (like a line ending) instead.
-For this reason, Base64 encoding is used.

-If you're wondering why 64 and not another number, it's because those 64 characters are almost always present, and your data will be transferred without corruptions.